hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step6-create-resource.md

-Create a custom resource based on this new `AT` CRD.
+Create a custom resource based on this new `At` CRD.

 Create a YAML file.